 Philip Lee Williams is the author of 20 books, including 13 novels, four works of non-fiction, and three volumes of poetry.
 His books have been published by such presses as W. W. Norton, Random House, Grove Press, Ballantine, Dell, Viking/Penguin, and Mercer University Press, as well a number of other smaller presses.

-His latest novel, Emerson’s Brother, was published in 2012 by Mercer University Press.
-His award-winning book The Flower Seeker: An Epic Poem of William Bartram, also from Mercer, came out in 2010.
-His autobiography, It is Written: My Life in Letters, came out in 2014, and his most recent book, The Color of All Things: 99 Love Poems, came out in 2015.
+His latest novel, out in March 2020, is called Far Beyond the Gates and is published by Mercer University Press.
+His award-winning book The Flower Seeker: An Epic Poem of William Bartram, also from Mercer, was published in 2010.
+His autobiography, It is Written: My Life in Letters, came out in 2014, and his latest book, The Color of All Things: 99 Love Poems, was published in 2015.

 His books have been translated into Swedish, German, French, and Japanese and have appeared in large-print editions as well.
 A number of his books have been optioned for film by such people as producer Richard Zanuck, director Ron Howard, and actress Meg Ryan.
 He was hired by MGM to write the screenplay of his own book, All the Western Stars, though the movie has not yet been made.

 Two of Williams’s unpublished manuscripts have also been optioned by producers in Hollywood.